Activities for Teens: Developing Strong Behavioral Health

 Strong Behavioral Health

-Behavioral health is a blanket term that refers to overall well being.
+Behavioral health is a blanket term that refers to the overall well being.
 That is to say, people who exhibit strong behavioral health take care of themselves mentally, physically, and emotionally.
 They are also far less likely to have a mental health disorder or a substance use problem.

 Strong behavioral health is a matter of making better choices.
 Adolescents can learn the value of good decision making through involvement in extracurricular activities.
 Healthy behaviors lead to wellness and lifestyle management.